 Step 3 – How American Adoptions Can Help

 No other agency is as passionate about adoption than American Adoptions, and it starts with our founder Scott Mars, who was adopted.
 Our agency staff has grown to include other adoptees, adoptive families and birth parents, who all have the same collective passion for creating families.

 Because we literally “live” adoption, these personal experiences provide us with a better understanding of what each woman considering adoption is experiencing and expecting throughout the adoption process.
-This has allowed us to offer the following services that are important to prospective birth parents, many of which are unique to our agency:
+This has allowed us to offer the following adoption services important to prospective birth parents, many of which are unique to our agency.

 Step 4 – Creating an Adoption Plan

 At American Adoptions, your Adoption Specialist will work with you in creating your own personalized adoption plan, which includes the type of adoptive family you want to place with, the amount of contact you want with the family and your child, and how you want the hospital visit to play out, just to name a few.
 Remember, this is YOUR adoption plan, and you are in control of each step of the adoption process.

 American Adoptions' hundreds of waiting adoptive families promises that you will find a family that perfectly matches your adoption plan.

 When you are ready to select an adoptive family, you will be sent packets of or links to adoptive family profiles and adoptive family video profiles of families who best match your adoption plan.